Ayushj91/Web-Developement-Course/README.md

 DOM3:
 here I learnt about getAttribute and setAttribute, also classList(array representation), also made a project where boxes change to specified data-color on double click and simultaneously set it's class to used, so as to show that it's already been set.

+DOM4:
+Here I learnt more about how to access style attributes with Javascript.